rancher/docs/content/rancher/v2.x/en/tasks/logging/splunk/_index.md

 ![Configure Rancher Cluster Logging]({{< baseurl >}}/img/rancher/splunk/splunk3.jpg)

-Repeate the same step for Project Logging, if desired.
+Repeat the same step for Project Logging, if desired.
 This is not required and is optional.

 ## View Logs